 I made an appointment with my OBGYN.
 We discussed treatments and I realized the treatment options we discussed were very similar to the hormone therapy my mother used 30 years ago.
 These methods may provide some relief and work for some, but I wanted to see what else was out there.
 I spoke to female patients going through similar transformations.
 I heard the same stories and decided to formally explore female health issues.

 Like all licensed health professionals, chiropractors are required to take continuing education.
 Fully motivated by a desire to learn, I joined a functional medicine series on hormones and this series ignited a spark to learn — learn so I could help my patients and help myself.
 The more I listened, the more I discovered many women wanted information and choice.

 What Is Functional Medicine?

 What is functional medicine you ask?
 The functional medicine model is an individualized, patient-centered, science-based approach that empowers patients and practitioners to work together to address the underlying causes of disease and promote optimal wellness.
-It requires a detailed understanding of each patient’s complete health history including genetics, lab results/testing, and lifestyle factors pulled together by the patient and then assessed by the practitioner and then a personalized treatment plan is laid out and discussed with the goal to improve patient outcomes.
+It requires a detailed understanding of each patient’s complete health history including genetics, lab results/testing, and lifestyle factors pulled together by the patient and then assessed by the practitioner.
+The doctor lays out a personalized treatment plan with the patient with the goal to address the root cause of symptoms and improve patient outcomes.

 I am thrilled to bring functional medicine to our patients at Live Well.
 It’s another option for us to look at your health in a holistic way and support you in feeling your best and functioning at your highest potential.
 Please ask me about it at your next appointment or contact us to set up a consultation.